Dynamic Liquidation Engine (DLE)

 The contract integrates with Atlas for OEV (Optimal Extractable Value) capture:

-The contract supports two distinct types of liquidations:
+The contract supports token-specific liquidations:

 Token-Specific Liquidations:

-Targets individual collateral positions within an account
+Targets individual collateral positions within an account.

-Ideal for soft liquidations where only specific assets need adjustment
+mechanism to specify which token can be liquidated.Ideal for soft liquidations where only specific assets need adjustment.

 Curvance's pricing system is designed with risk mitigation as its primary focus through a dual-oracle approach that enhances reliability and security.